shandley/hecatomb/docs/index.md

 The assembly strategy consists of several steps intended to be resource efficient and to maximise representation of all present species.
 First, individual [MEGAHIT](https://github.com/voutcn/megahit) assemblies are produced for each sample.
 The reads are then mapped to the combined assemblies and any unmapped reads undergo another round of assembly.
-All contigs are then combined and merged into a non-redundant set of contigs.
+All contigs are then combined and merged into a non-redundant set of contigs with [Flye](https://github.com/fenderglass/Flye).

 The assembly contigs are directly annotated with MMSeqs.
 The assembly is also subject to a pseudo consensus annotation approach whereby the SeqTable sequences are mapped and their Taxonomic assignments in the BigTable are combined with the read mapping information.
-We find this useful with investigating contigs of interest.
+We find this useful with investigating the origins of contigs of interest.

 ## Databases